michaelb/michaelb/README.md

  * Planning optimization with travel time lookup and availability
  * Terminal output coloring

+ # About me
+ I am a French CS & math student looking around for new technology to learn about !
+The type of guy who rather listen and ends up knowing a little bit of everything.
+Love to tinker with stuff, be it software or hardware.

 <!--
 **michaelb/michaelb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.